MicrosoftDocs/Devices-docs/surface/surface-service-options.md

 (For others with personal devices, sign into your account at [account.microsoft.com/devices](https://account.microsoft.com/devices), select the device that needs service, and then select **Start order.)**

-## Out-of-warranty repair
+## Reommended repair options for out-of-warranty devices

-For devices that are out of warranty, Microsoft offers several options for service or repair:
+For devices that are out of warranty, Microsoft offers several options for service or repair.

+- **Customer Self Repair.** Self-repair devices using replaceable components available from [Authorized Device Resellers](https://www.microsoft.com/surface/business/where-to-buy-microsoft-surface#DEVICESRESELLERS).
+For intructions on how to submit a parts request, see [Customer self-serve repair](surface-customer-self-repair-surface.md).
 - **Microsoft in-region repair.** Send devices for repair and return shipping.
 Create a repair order and mail your device using the prepaid shipping label provided by Microsoft.
-For details, see [Microsoft in-region repair](microsoft-in-region-same-unit-repair.md).
+To learn more, see [Microsoft in-region repair](microsoft-in-region-same-unit-repair.md).
 - **Authorized Service Providers.** Send devices to an Authorized Service Provider (ASP) who performs repairs on Microsoft's behalf.
-For details, see [Surface repair by Microsoft Authorized Service Providers](authorized-service-providers.md).
+To learn more, see [Surface repair by Microsoft Authorized Service Providers](authorized-service-providers.md).
-- **Customer Self Repair.** Self-repair devices using replaceable components available from device resellers.
-For details, see [Customer self-serve repair](surface-customer-self-repair-surface.md).

 > [!NOTE]
 > Although these options can also be used for in-warranty repairs, we recommend commercial customers initiate in-warranty support requests via the self-serve portals, listed on this page.